mathspp/mathspp/pages/02.blog/00.tags/pigeonhole-principle/blog.md

 title: "Pigeonhole principle blog articles"
 ---

-# <a href="/blog/tags/pigeonhole principle" class="label label-primary tag-title">pigeonhole principle</a>
+# “pigeonhole principle” tag

-## Articles about the pigeonhole principle and its applications
+## articles about the pigeonhole principle and its applications